ACM40960/project-shubidiwoop/README.md

 ### Results

-- The SportsStatPredict project utilizes Procrustes analysis to compare the results obtained from different models.
+- The project utilizes Procrustes analysis to compare the results obtained from different models.
 Procrustes analysis is a technique that aligns two sets of data points to best match their structures.
 In the context of this project, Procrustes analysis is used to align the MDS representations of different models, enabling a quantitative comparison of their predictions and visualizations in the 2D space.
 The scatter plot below visualizes the results of a Procrustes analysis performed on two sets of Non-metric Multidimensional scaled data of the actual standing and pca standing table.
 The blue points correspond to the aligned data points from the "Actual" set, while the red dashed line indicates the 1:1 reference line, highlighting how well the alignment matches the original data.

 ```R
 procrustes(loc$points, loc2$points)